RolnickLab/geospatial-tools/CONTRIBUTING.md

 ## Adding dependencies

-Please make sure do add dependencies using `Poetry`, so the project environment is kept up to date and functional to other users.
+Please make sure to add dependencies using `Poetry`, so the project environment is kept up to date and functional for other users.

 To add a new dependency: